F5Networks/f5-telemetry-streaming/docs/userguide/setting-up-consumer.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 |azure_img|

-To find the Workspace ID, navigate to the Log Analytics workspace > Advanced Settings > Connected Sources.
+To find the Workspace ID, navigate to :guilabel:`Log Analytics workspace > Advanced Settings > Connected Sources`.
 For more information see |Azure documentation|.
+To find the Shared Key, navigate to :guilabel:`Log Analytics workspace > Advanced Settings > Connected Sources` and use the primary key.

 .. code-block:: json
    :linenos: